Taking a closer look at survival modeling with ECGs

 Recent Papers

-Electrocardiogram-based deep learning to predict mortality in paediatric and adult congenital heart disease
+Electrocardiogram-based deep learning to predict left ventricular systolic dysfunction in paediatric and adult congenital heart disease in the USA: a multicentre modelling study

 Recent Posts